How To Wholesale Real Estate In South Carolina

 Read Also: Estimating Rehab Costs: A 5-Step Guide For Real Estate Investors

-A real estate wholesaler in South Carolina has the option of assigning the contract to a new cash buyer; before the first contract even reaches the closing table.
-Most South Carolina wholesalers prefer to assign their equitable rights to their alternate buyer before the first closing because it is the most cost-effective closing strategy.
+A real estate wholesaler in South Carolina has the option of assigning the contract to a new cash buyer before the first contract even reaches the closing table.
+Most South Carolina wholesalers prefer to assign their equitable rights to their alternate buyers before the first closing because it is the most cost-effective closing strategy.

 As a word of caution, recent SCREC meetings resulted in the commission issuing a written interpretation that does not allow wholesalers to publicly advertise the subject property if they issue an assignment of contract in which they profit.

-However, the above-noted interpretation has no bearing on a wholesale transaction where the public advertisement has not been used to complete any of these wholesale real estate deals and transactions.
+However, the above-noted interpretation has no bearing on a wholesale houses where the public advertisement has not been used to complete any of these wholesale real estate deals and transactions.

 Read Also: Wholesale Real Estate Contracts: Download FREE PDF Templates

 There are times during South Carolina wholesale deals when you may decide to perform a Double Closing as your exit strategy.
-In this wholesale method, the wholesaler closes the first deal (where they are the buyer) and actually becomes the property’s legal owner – if only temporarily.
+In this wholesale houses method, the wholesaler closes the first deal (where they are the buyer) and actually becomes the property’s legal owner—if only temporarily.

 The second closing is when the wholesaler becomes the seller, and their alternate buyer takes the title as the legal owner of the property.
 The difference in the two sales prices would be considered the wholesaler’s gross profit.